-The machining center is widely used for its high precision, high reliability, high efficiency, and the ability to machining complex curved workpieces.
+The CNC machine is widely utilized for its high precision, reliability, efficiency, and capability to machine complex curved workpieces.

-However, if the selection is not appropriate, it will not be able to exert its due benefits, and most of the machining centers are expensive, which will bring great cost pressure.
+However, if the selection is not appropriate, it will not be able to achieve its full potential and most machining centers come with a high price tag, which can result in significant cost pressure.

-Among them, the selection of the model and the selection of the numerical control system are the most risky, and the machine precision and main specifications are selected second.
+Of these, the selection of the model and the CNC system are the riskiest, while the precision of the machine and main specifications are the second priority.

-Therefore, to reduce the risk of selection, we can start from the following four aspects.
+Therefore, to minimize the risk of selection, we can start by considering the following four aspects:

 I. Model selection

-Under the premise of meeting the processing requirements, the simpler the equipment, the lower the risk.
+Under the condition of fulfilling the processing needs, the simpler the equipment, the lower the risk.

-Both turning machining centers and CNC lathes can machining shaft parts, but a turning center that meets the same processing specifications is several times more expensive than a CNC lathe.
+Both turning machining centers and CNC lathes can process shaft parts, but a turning center that meets the same processing specifications is significantly more expensive compared to a CNC lathe.

-If there is no further technique requirement, the risk of choosing a CNC lathe is definitely small.
+If there are no additional technical requirements, the risk of choosing a CNC lathe is undoubtedly low.

-In the processing box, cavity, mold parts, CNC milling machines and machining centers of the same specifications can meet the basic processing requirements, but the price difference between the two machine tools is about half (not including the air source, tool changer and other supporting costs).
+In the processing of boxes, cavities, and mold parts, CNC milling machines and machining centers with the same specifications can meet the basic processing requirements, but there is a difference in price of about half (excluding the cost of air source, tool changer, and other supporting costs).

-For long time milling with a fixed cutter, choose a CNC milling machine.
+For extended periods of milling with a fixed cutter, a CNC milling machine should be selected.

-Many machining centers are currently used as CNC milling machines.
+Currently, many machining centers are being used as CNC milling machines.

-The parts that can be processed by CNC lathes can often be processed by ordinary lathes, but the parts that can be machined by CNC milling machines cannot be processed by most of the ordinary milling machines.
+Parts that can be processed by CNC lathes can often be processed by conventional lathes, but parts that can be machined by CNC milling machines cannot be processed by most conventional milling machines.

-Therefore, in the integrated machining enterprises that have both shaft parts, box parts and cavity parts, CNC milling machines should be preferred.
+Therefore, in integrated machining enterprises that handle shaft parts, box parts, and cavity parts, CNC milling machines should be the preferred choice.

 II.
 CNC system selection

-When purchasing a CNC machining center, the same machine can be equipped with a variety of CNC systems.
+When purchasing a CNC machining center, the same machine can be equipped with various CNC systems.

-At present, the types and specifications of CNC systems are extremely numerous.
+Currently, the types and specifications of CNC systems are abundant.

-Every company has a range of products in a variety of specifications.
+Each company offers a range of products with varying specifications.

-Therefore, we cannot pursue high-level, new systems one-sidedly.
+Therefore, we should not blindly pursue high-level, new systems.

-It should be based on the main performance of the machine, and make a comprehensive analysis of system performance and price before selecting the appropriate system.
+The selection should be based on the machine’s main performance and a comprehensive analysis of the system’s performance and price should be conducted before making a decision.

-At the same time, the CNC system with the traditional closed architecture or the CNC system with the PC embedded in the NC structure should not be selected gradually, because the function expansion, change and maintenance of such systems must rely on the system supplier.
+At the same time, it is advisable to avoid choosing CNC systems with a traditional closed architecture or systems that have a PC embedded in the NC structure.
+This is because the expansion, modification, and maintenance of such systems must be performed by the system supplier.

-Therefore, an open CNC system with NC embedded PC structure or SOFT structure should be selected as much as possible.
+Therefore, it is advisable to select an open CNC system with an NC embedded PC structure or a SOFT structure as much as possible.

-The CNC software for this type of system is all installed in the computer, and the hardware part is only a standardized universal interface between the computer and the servo drive and the external 1/O.
+The CNC software for this type of system is installed on the computer and the hardware component is only a standardized universal interface between the computer and the servo drive and external I/O.

-Just like the computer can install various brands of sound cards, graphics cards and corresponding drivers, users can use the open CNC kernel to develop the required functions on the WINDOWSNT platform to form various types of CNC systems.
+Just as a computer can install various brands of sound cards, graphics cards, and corresponding drivers, users can use the open CNC kernel to develop the required functions on the WINDOWS NT platform and create various types of CNC systems.

-In addition to the basic functions in the CNC system, there are many options.
+In addition to the basic functions of the CNC system, there are many options available.

-Users can select some functions according to their own workpiece processing requirements, measurement requirements, programming requirements, etc., and then select some functions to be included in the order contract, especially the DNC function for real-time transmission.
+Users can choose some functions based on their own processing requirements, measurement needs, programming needs, etc. and include these functions in the order contract.
+In particular, the DNC function for real-time transmission should be considered.

 III.
 Precision selection

-Generally, there are 20 to 30 precision inspection items for CNC machining centers, but the most characteristic items are: single-axis positioning accuracy, single-axis repeat positioning accuracy, and roundness of the test piece produced by simultaneous machining of above two-axis.
+Generally, there are 20 to 30 precision inspection items for CNC machining centers, but the most distinctive items are: single-axis positioning accuracy, single-axis repeat positioning accuracy, and the roundness of the test piece produced by simultaneous machining of two axes.

-The positioning accuracy and repeat positioning accuracy comprehensively reflect the comprehensive precision of each moving part of the axis.
+The positioning accuracy and repeat positioning accuracy comprehensively indicate the overall precision of each moving part of the axis.

-The single-axis positioning accuracy refers to the error range when positioning at any point within the stroke of the shaft, which directly reflects the machining accuracy of the machine tool.
+The single-axis positioning accuracy refers to the error range when positioning at any point within the axis’ stroke, which directly reflects the machine tool’s machining accuracy.

-The repeat positioning accuracy reflects the positioning stability of the axis at any positioning point in the stroke, which is a basic indicator to measure whether the shaft can work stably and reliably.
+The repeat positioning accuracy reflects the stability of the axis’ positioning at any point within the stroke, and is a basic indicator of the axis’ ability to work stably and reliably.

 Precision aluminum alloy shell processing

-At present, the software in the numerical control system has a rich error compensation function, which can stably compensate the systematic errors of each link in the feed transmission chain.
+Currently, the software in the numerical control system has a robust error compensation function, which can compensate for the systematic errors of each link in the feed transmission chain.

-For example, the pitch error and cumulative error of the lead screw can be compensated by the pitch compensation function, and the reverse dead zone of the feed chain can be eliminated by reverse backlash compensation.
+For example, the pitch error and cumulative error of the lead screw can be compensated using the pitch compensation function, and the reverse dead zone in the feed chain can be eliminated through reverse backlash compensation.

-However, the error compensation function in electronic control is not able to compensate for random errors (such as the gaps caused by the changes in the gaps, elastic deformation and contact stiffness of the various links in the drive chain).
-They often reflect different movement loss due to the load size of the workbench, the length of the moving distance, the speed of the moving positioning speed, etc.
+However, the error compensation function in electronic control cannot compensate for random errors (such as gaps caused by changes in gaps, elastic deformation, and contact stiffness of various links in the drive chain).

-Therefore, the reasonable choice of repeat positioning accuracy can greatly reduce the risk of precision selection.
+Therefore, the appropriate choice of repeat positioning accuracy can greatly reduce the risk of precision selection.

-Milling cylindrical surface precision or milling space spiral groove (thread) accuracy is a comprehensive evaluation of the machine’s CNC axis (two-axis or three-axis) servo following motion performance and numerical control system interpolation function.
+The precision of milling cylindrical surfaces or milling space spiral grooves (threads) is a comprehensive evaluation of the machine’s CNC axis (two-axis or three-axis) servo following performance and the numerical control system’s interpolation function.

-The evaluation index adopts measuring the roundness of the cylindrical surface.
+The evaluation is done by measuring the roundness of the cylindrical surface.

-In the try cutting by CNC milling machine, there is also milling square four-sided machining, which is also a method to judge the accuracy of the two controllable axes in the linear interpolation motion.
+In the cutting trial using a CNC milling machine, there is also four-sided square milling, which is another method to judge the accuracy of the two controllable axes in linear interpolation motion.

-For CNC milling machines, the roundness index of the cutting pieces processed by two or more axes cannot be ignored.
+For CNC milling machines, the roundness of the cutting pieces processed by two or more axes cannot be disregarded.

-For those machines with higher positioning accuracy, you must also pay attention to whether the feed servo system adopts semi-closed loop or full closed loop mode, and pay attention to the accuracy and stability of the detecting components.
+For machines with higher positioning accuracy, it is also important to consider whether the feed servo system is in a semi-closed loop or full closed loop mode and the accuracy and stability of the detection components.

-If the machine tool adopts a semi-closed-loop servo drive mode, the accuracy stability is affected by some external factors.
+If the machine tool adopts a semi-closed-loop servo drive mode, its accuracy stability is affected by external factors.

-For example, if the ball screw in the transmission chain is subjected to the change of working temperature, the lead screw is elongated, which causes drift on the actual positioning position of the worktable, and affects the machining accuracy of the workpiece.
+For example, changes in working temperature can cause the ball screw in the transmission chain to elongate, leading to drift in the actual positioning position of the worktable and affecting the machining accuracy of the workpiece.

 IV.
 Main specification selection of CNC machining center

-The main feature specifications of the CNC machining center should be selected according to the determined range of typical workpiece machining dimensions.
+The main feature specifications of the CNC machining center should be selected based on the determined range of typical workpiece machining dimensions.

-The main specifications of the CNC machining center are the stroke range of several CNC axes and the spindle motor power.
+The main specifications of the CNC machining center are the stroke range of several CNC axes and the power of the spindle motor.

 In general, the contour size of the machined part should be within the machining space of the machine tool.

-For example, a typical workpiece is a 450 mm × 450 mm × 450 mm box, then a machining center with a working surface size of 500 mm × 500 mm should be selected.
+For example, if a typical workpiece is a box with dimensions of 450 mm × 450 mm × 450 mm, then a machining center with a working surface size of 500 mm × 500 mm should be selected.

-Selecting a work surface that is slightly larger than a typical workpiece takes into account the space required to install the clamp.
+Choosing a work surface that is slightly larger than a typical workpiece takes into account the space needed for installing the clamp.

-The machine tool table size and the three linear coordinate strokes have a certain proportional relationship.
-For example, the above machine tool with table size 500mm×500mm, the X-axis stroke is generally 700~800mm, the Y-axis is 500~700mm, and the Z-axis is 500~600mm.
+The machine tool table size and the three linear coordinate strokes have a proportional relationship.

-Therefore, the size of the work surface basically determines the size of the processing space.
+Therefore, the size of the work surface largely determines the size of the processing space.

-In modern small and medium-sized CNC machining centers, the mechanical shifting of the spindle box has been used less frequently, often using a DC or AC adjustable speed motor with a large power to directly connect the spindle or even an electric spindle structure.
+In modern small and medium-sized CNC machining centers, the mechanical shifting of the spindle box is used less frequently.
+Instead, a DC or AC adjustable speed motor with a high power is often used to directly connect to the spindle or even in an electric spindle structure.

-Such a structure is limited in torque during low-speed cutting, that is, the output power of the speed-regulating motor is lowered at a low speed.
-In order to ensure low-speed output torque, a high-power motor must be used.
+However, this structure has limitations in terms of torque during low-speed cutting.
+This is because the output power of the speed-regulating motor decreases at low speeds.
+To ensure adequate torque at low speeds, a high-power motor must be used.

-Therefore, the spindle motor of the CNC machining center (CNC machine tool) with the same specification is several times larger than the ordinary machine tool.
+As a result, the spindle motor of CNC machining centers with the same specifications is several times larger than those in ordinary machine tools.